solygambas/angular-projects/README.md

 - displaying icons with @fortawesome/angular-fontawesome.
 - creating a Task service, initiating and subscribing to Observable.
 - setting up JSON Server as a fake back-end.
-- fetching, updating and deleting data.
+- creating, reading, updating and deleting data with HttpClientModule.
+- handling user inputs with FormsModule.
+- toggling button and form with Observable Subject.
+- defining routes with RouterModule.

 Based on [Angular Crash Course](https://www.youtube.com/watch?v=3dHNOWTI7H8) by Brad Traversy (2021).